-- 1 medium head of cauliflower, cut into bite sized florets
+- 1 medium to large head of cauliflower, cut into bite-sized florets

-- 3 - 4 large garlic cloves, cut in quarters
+- 3 - 4 large garlic cloves, roughly chopped

 - 2 tablespoons olive oil